luke-b-hunter/05-presentation-storytelling/05-presentation-storytelling.md

 ***Then came the internet...***

 * So I searched on the internet and started to learn more about a certain country's history and culture.
 Not in full detail, but enough to get an idea on how a country functions and what are the main characteristics of it.
 But then I saw their flags.
 Before that, I've only seen flags as simple squares with some random shapes on them that are being represented with a piece of cloth.
 But the truth is, they're something more.
 There's one thing that a flag and a map have in common.
 And that is, that they both represent a country using symbols bordered by a rectanglurar shape, although in different ways.
-They're both represent a country in a certain visual style and they both include an information about a country.
+They both represent a country in a certain visual style and they both include an information about a country.
 The information describes the country in a simple minimalist form.

 ***And later came flags***